Retro jerseys: From fan object to valuable collector's item

 Retro-Trikots: Vom Fan-Objekt zur wertvollen Sammlerware

-A Bulls jersey from the 90s is more than just a piece of polyester – it is a historical document.
-Who would have thought that Could a blue and white jersey that once sold for a few marks be worth four-figure sums today?
+A Bulls jersey Something from the 90s is more than just a piece of polyester – it's a historical document.
+Who would have thought that...
+A blue and white jersey that used to sell for a few marks could now be worth four-figure sums?
 The world of retro jerseys is full of surprises, secrets, and the occasional fake.

-In this guide, we reveal not only how to find real treasures, but also how to distinguish them from clever imitations.
-Ready for a journey through the world of cheap jersey bargains and expensive rarities?
+In this guide, we'll reveal not only how to find genuine treasures, but also how to distinguish them from clever imitations.
+Ready for a journey through the world of...
+Cheap jersey bargains and expensive rarities?

-1. The five-dimension model: How to evaluate rarity
+1. The Five-Dimensional Model: How to Assess Rarity

 Not every old jersey is automatically valuable.
-These five factors determine its collectible value:
+These five factors determine its collector's value:

-• Jerseys from championship or record years (z.B.
-Chicago Bulls jersey 1995/96) are in demand.
+• Jerseys from championship or record years (z.BChicago Bulls jersey 1995/96) are in high demand.

-• Custom-made products such as the blue white jersey from Dynamo Dresden 1989 have cult status.
+• Custom-made products like the blue and white jersey The Dynamo Dresden 1989 team has cult status.

 1.2 Player reference

-• Attention: Even "unworn" jerseys can be valuable if they come from limited collections.
+• Warning: Even "unworn" jerseys can be valuable if they come from limited collections.

 1.3 Production method